destination-earth-digital-twins/DE330_WP43/README.md

 # WP43
-A wiki repository for the Work Package 4 Task 3 - extreme event detection.
+A wiki repository for the Work Package 4 Task 3 - Extreme event detection.
 Please do not modify this page and go to the wiki tab instead.